mulejoy/error-handler-plugin/README.md

 # Error Handler Plugin

-Error Handling Plugin is a framework that facilitate the handling of errors produced by any Mule application.
+Error Handling Plugin is a framework that facilitates the handling of errors produced by any MuleSoft application.
 This includes both technical and business errors.

 The objective of the Error Handling Plugin is to centralize the error handling mechanism and to provide operation units facility to identify and configure the error handling rule.
 The current framework incorporates replaying, email notification and support ticket creation features.